Andereoo/Cortland/README.md

 #### Uninstallation

 Still not content with this theme?
-Simply re-open your Firefox profile directory and remove the `chrome` folder.
+Simply re-open your Firefox profile directory and delete the `chrome` folder.
 Then restart Firefox.
+This will return Firefox to the default theme.

 ## Credits